swajid/review_and_read_ahead/README.md

 I will keep this as one long document because that is what works for ME (the author and reader of this document) ; duplicated lines are also OKAY ;
-although it is open source, it is stuff that I ENJOY ; otherwise, here is a more official one: https://github.com/harvardinformatics/learning-bioinformatics-at-home
+although it is open source, it is stuff that I ENJOY ; otherwise, here is a more official one: https://github.com/harvardinformatics/learning-bioinformatics-at-home or build/make your own list of resources
 --->

 **@ myself!!! must update this page!!!!** [[super good thread with ideas]](https://twitter.com/ChelseaParlett/status/1212566782436761600) [[+ this heatmap]](https://twitter.com/IyueSung/status/1212781280724766720)